-This extensive 35-day African overland tour will take you from Table Mountain in Cape Town to giant sand dunes in Namibia and sun-drenched beaches of tropical Zanzibar and Malawi.
+This extensive 35-day African adventure tour will take you from Table Mountain in Cape Town to giant sand dunes in Namibia and sun-drenched beaches of tropical Zanzibar and Malawi.
 It includes experiences in the Victoria Falls and Chobe and South Luangwa National Park, offering the best adventure travel activities Africa has to offer.

-This tour combines with our north-bound routes to Nairobi
+This tour combines with our north-bound routes to Nairobi.

 Day 2.
 Cederberg Area to Gariep (Orange) River, Namibia Highlights.
 Orange (Gariep) River, Namibia.The countryside turns semi-desert as we continue our journey northbound.
 However, during springtime we are lucky enough to see bright fields of colour with the spring flowers blooming.
 Our camp, situated on the banks of the Orange River Namibia side, affords us the opportunity to take a canoe out on the river or enjoy the scenic views from the bar area.
 Free from light pollution, the camp is an idyllic spot to star gaze and possibly witness a shooting star or two.

 Day 3.
 Gariep (Orange) River to Fish River Canyon, Namibia Highlights.
 Fish River Canyon, Namibia.It's only a relatively short journey today to the world famous Fish River Canyon.